graphql/graphql-wg/rfcs/ClientControlledNullability.md

 ### A `@nonNull` official directive

 This solution offers the same benefits as the proposed solution.
 Additionally, this solution has good upgrade paths if we later want to provide more behavior options to developers.
-[Relay's `@required` directive](https://mrtnzlml.com/docs/relay/directives#required), for example, allows developers to decide how they want their clients to respond in the event that `null` is recieved for a `@required` field.
+[Relay's `@required` directive](https://mrtnzlml.com/docs/relay/directives#required), for example, allows developers to decide how they want their clients to respond in the event that `null` is received for a `@required` field.

 ```graphql
 fragment Foo on User {